zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 - Daniel Ott created the original 2D `domeAFL_FOV`, and `domeAFL_WxH` lens shaders for mental ray.

 ## Version History ##

+### Version 1.7 - 2015-05-07 ###

+Updated the Maya shelf tools to add a new Automagic LatLong Stereo option

+Updated the python script that creates the Arnold LatLongStereo and DomeStereo cameras.
+The stereo rig manager defaultRig value is now switched automatically when a LatLongStereo or DomeStereo camera is created.
+This fixes an alignment issue that happened when the wrong stereo camera defaultRig was active when creating a new camera in Arnold.

+Updated the dome grid shape to use a full sphere as the default FOV value for the wireframe mesh geometry.
+This improves the rendering experience when a latlong shader is used.

 ### Version 1.6.2 - 2015-04-08 ###